Sapta Puri: Kanchipuram

 The city has 108 Shaiva and 18 Vaishnava temples.
-The Hindu philosopher Ramanujacharya who propagated the Vishishtadvaita philosophy studied here.
+The Hindu philosopher Ramanujacharya (1077–1157 CE) who propagated the Vishishtadvaita philosophy studied here.
 The temples are distributed in three zones of the city namely, the Vishnu temples are in the east zone, the Shiva shrines are on the outskirts of the city in the northern zone and the Jain mandirs are on the east across the Palar River.

 Some of the exquisitely designed and built temples of the Vijayanagar period in Vijayanagara architecture style are the Ekamabaranath temple tower which is 192 ft in height, and the Varadaraja Swamy temple, which has a 1000-pillar hall.

 Kamakshi Amman temple is an ancient temple here and the most famous of all the temples in the city.
 It is associated with Adi Shankara.
 Legend has it that Kamakshi offered worship to a Shivaling made out of sand and gained Shiva's hand in marriage.
 The temple covers an area of about 5 acre and the sanctum is covered with gold plated Vimana.
 Kamakshi is enshrined in the temple in a sitting posture called the Parabramha Swaroopini, seated with the trinity of Bramha, Vishnu and Shiva.